 Tips

-- Substitute vanilla extract for lemon juice for a softer flavor.
+- Substitute vanilla for lemon juice (as noted on the card).

 - Add a pinch of cinnamon or nutmeg for warmth.